People

 “We are deeply dedicated to continuously learning, growing and evolving our approach and organization, and work closely with the companies under our stewardship to help them do the same.”

 Prior to joining Watermill, Julia worked at Jumpstart, a national nonprofit organization.
-While at Jumpstart, she managed Boston-area fundraising, coordinated communication and marketing efforts, cultivated partnerships, developed alumni relations programming, and oversaw staff recruitment efforts.
+While at Jumpstart, she managed Boston-area fundraising, coordinated communication and marketing efforts, cultivated partnerships, and oversaw staff recruitment efforts.

-Julia currently serves as a Partner with Social Venture Partners Boston, a venture philanthropy organization which connects Boston’s most promising nonprofits with the money and minds to fuel their success.
-Julia has served as a Mentor for Endeavor, a global high-impact entrepreneurship movement and that promotes economic growth and job creation.
+Julia currently serves on the board of the New England Chapter of the Young Presidents Organization (YPO).
 She also serves as a member of the Budget and Administration Committee for Combined Jewish Philanthropies.
-Julia is a member of ACG Boston and the Young Presidents Organization (YPO) and has been named as one of the Most Influential Women in Mid-Market M&A by Mergers and Acquisitions Magazine for three consecutive years.
+Julia is a member of ACG Boston and has been named as one of the Most Influential Women in Mid-Market M&A by Mergers and Acquisitions Magazine for three consecutive years.
 In 2019, Julia received the Women of Influence Award from ACG Boston and was named one of Boston Business Journal’s 40 Under 40 honorees.
+Julia has served as a Partner with Social Venture Partners Boston, a venture philanthropy organization which connects Boston’s most promising nonprofits with the money and minds to fuel their success.
 Julia is also the creator and host of Stork’d, a podcast celebrating the many modern ways to build a family.

 EDUCATION: